 Why do k-drama parents and elders always have to be so difficult?
 I wasn’t expecting a perfect ending, but I was hoping that Ra Im and Joo Won’s mother would have been able to find some middle ground after multiple years had passed.
 I’m hoping that, one day, Ra Im will gain their approval.
 In time, they will slowly thaw and grow to love Ra Im just as Joo Won did.

 I enjoyed Yoo In Na and Secretary Kim together — mostly because Secretary Kim is so skittish and awkward.
-As far as romance goes, I wasn’t really feeling a “love connection” with them, which the drama seemed to really push for.
+As far as romance goes, I wasn’t really feeling a “love connection” with them.
+I wasn’t buying it no matter how hard they pushed it.
 Otherwise, I had fun watching them interact.

 There is no way that my jumbled, crazy review could do this drama justice, but know that the story is actually a lot better than the summary implies.
 If you’re looking for beautiful music, good acting, and a great, layered story, this is a perfect place to start for a weekend drama marathon.